Last updated on

 While you can buy prefabricated mosaic backsplashes from various retailers, it’s cheaper and more fun to do the work yourself.
-When it comes to mosaics, you have tons of options to choose from, from sea life to geometric shapes to the traditional arts and crafts style.
+You have tons of options to choose from, from sea life to geometric shapes to the traditional arts and crafts style when it comes to mosaics.

 Subway tile is a classic backsplash tile for kitchens.
-It is often used in this application because it’s inexpensive and easy to install, and comes in a wide range of colors.
-In fact, subway tile can be used behind any type of stove, sink, or other kitchen appliance.
+It is often used in this application because it’s inexpensive and easy to install and comes in a wide range of colors.
+In fact, subway tile can be used behind any stove, sink, or other kitchen appliance.
 It also comes in a variety of finishes, including matte, glazed, and textured.

 Even though they have fallen out of favor in the past few years, grey subway tiles are still common today.
 Dark grout and darker tiles are best when combined with light grey-toned tiles.
 You can use white grout to add contrast and visual play.